Datvan10/flutter-highlandcoffee/README.md

 ## Project introduction

 This Highland coffee app(Front-End) project is built with Flutter framework.
+The app runs with the Dart package.
+The Device Preview Model is the iPhone 13 Promax.

-The project is built around 4 actors: Administrators, Salespeople, Guest and Customers.
+The project is built around 4 actors: Administrators, Salespeople, Guests and Customers.

 And many use cases such as: Register, Login, Product management, Category management, Carousel management, Human resource management, Customer account management, Product search, Order management, Invoice management, Management Management of reviews and comments, statistics and revenue reports,...